 BBII has developed, and the JPB has accepted, a Re-forecast Schedule which has a data date of January 1, 2023.
 This schedule is intended to include all activities through final acceptance (FA) and will be the basis for monitoring through the completion of the contract.
 BBII's schedule labeled December 2022 Reforecast 1222E" was returned marked "SONO with comments" on March 29, 2023.
-BBII has been submitting monthly schedule updates as required; the latest update was for July 2023 with a Data Date of August 1, 2023.
+BBII has been submitting monthly schedule updates as required; the latest update was for August 2023 with a Data Date of September 1, 2023.

 The JPB and BBII, as noted previously, have agreed to revise BBII's schedule to redefine Milestone 1 to include the completion of all work in Segments 3 and 4.
 This latest revision does not have any effect on the current substantial completion date or the proposed RCD.
-The agreed-upon date for Milestone 1 was May 28, 2022; the current forecast for completion of Milestone 1 is September 13, 2023, or a delay of 107 days from the agreed upon reforecast date.
+The agreed-upon date for Milestone 1 was May 28, 2022; the current forecast for completion of Milestone 1 is September 20, 2023, or a delay of 113 days from the agreed upon reforecast date.
+Milestone 1 was completed on September 15, 2023.
 The forecast dates for Substantial Completion and Final Acceptance have recovered the previous slip and are now April 1, 2024, and July 30, 2024, respectively.

 The PCEP team is providing monthly tracking of BBII's progress and is also continuing to work on integrating the JPB's Rail Activation activities, and the details of BBII's Testing and Commissioning schedule with the existing Integrated Master Schedule (IMS).
-The current IMS, data date August 1, 2023, includes the BBII, Stadler, and ARINC schedules as well as some PCEP dates.
-The updated IMS was presented and discussed at the PCEP monthly schedule review meeting held on August 28, 2023.
-It is the PMOC's understanding that the current IMS does not yet reflect all of the JPB's Rail Activation activities.
+The current IMS, data date October 1, 2023, includes the BBII, Stadler, and ARINC schedules as well as some PCEP dates.
+The updated IMS was presented and discussed at the PCEP monthly schedule review meeting held on September 25, 2023.